radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 #### Radius with AWS IRSA setup

 {{< image src="images/radius-irsa.png" alt="using IRSA to deploy an AWS resource" width="750">}}

+Radius allows management of AWS resources as part of your application.
+There are two Radius services that communicates with AWS to achieve this:

+UCP (Universal Control Plane) uses AWS cloud control APIs to create and manage AWS resources.

+Applications RP supports terraform recipes for managing AWS resources.
+Terraform provider (subcomponent of Applications RP) communicates directly with AWS.

+The above image shows how Radius UCP leverages AWS IRSA to deploy and mange AWS resources.
+The flow is identical for Applications RP.
+In a nutshell,

+1. Kubernetes provides a service-account token in the form of a JWT (JSON Web Token).
+This token contains claims about the cluster, namespace and service-account.
+This token should be mounted to the pod as a poject volume to enable workload identity( AWS IRSA).
+2.

 #### More details